aditi1511/blocksquid/README.md

 Water is being wasted and polluted so much, that it is happening at a rate that we never imagined.
 So we decided to build a project which monitors the water consumption, the cleanliness of the water being thrown out, etc. and charges accordingly.

+A very important thing to be noted here is that about water tampering which is a common problem across all over the world.
+With the implementation of blockchain on timely basis, we not only prevent people from unfair practices but also generate a credit distribution system to motivate them to take their steps in conservation of this precious resource and utilize them wisely.

 > And guess what?\
 > It record all this data on a blockchain, so it never alters once recorded!